joey-qytyku/OS-90-fixed/docs/Memory2.md

 }MB,*P_MB;
 ```

-The chain ID is not stored in the block list.
-It is returned as an integer but internally is a 32-bit offset to the block list pointing to the first entry of the chain.
+The chain ID is not stored in the PBT.
+It is returned as an integer but internally is an index to the PBT.

 With this configuration, OS/90 can access 1GB of physical memory minus any memory holes.